yukun-dong/how-to/Usage-of-User-Interaction-(UI)-API.md

 ## Text Input
 Text inputs are common ways to collect user input, which is an input text box for user to input a text string.
-User can call the following API to show a text box and collect input from human:
+You can call the following API to show a text box and collect input from human:
 ```
 const res:Result<InputTextResult, FxError> = await ui.inputText({
   name: "questionId",